I knew I should forgive and move past the situation.

 Love says do it because Jesus did.

+Forgiveness says it sets us free.
+The Word says offering forgiveness shows our understanding of how much we’ve been forgiven.
 And when we understand much and have been forgiven much, like the woman who poured perfume on Jesus, we love much.

 In my situation… I started thinking about Jesus more than the negative replays.
 I chose to recall what the Word specifically said about forgiving and that there would be joy beyond the hurt.

 In my situation… My husband took the kids away for a few hours one day while I worshiped and prayed, specifically for the Thanksgiving debacle.
 It was an intentional time of seeking the Lord and offering myself.
 The replay button was stopped and the “take my life and do what You want with it, Lord” audio was in place.
 I had finally set my will aside, and had taken up the Lord’s.
 I began praying for my wounded family member and myself.
 I asked the Lord to show me how to forgive and move beyond the hurt.
 I specifically said, “I forgive…”

 In my situation… As I prayed, the Lord opened my eyes to my own offenses in the situation.
 It wasn’t one-sided as I had thought.
 I asked the Lord for forgiveness, then I decided to:

+The Lord has since restored my relationship with that family member to an even better depth than before.
+It took time and baby steps for the relationship to get there, but it did.
+Forgiveness took it there.
+Is it time for you?
+Are you angry?
+Are you ready to offer forgiveness?
 Yours may be a situation like mine where forgiveness allows you to draw close to another person once again, or it may be like Jamie’s from last week’s posts.
 Forgiveness set her free, but it didn’t mean she had to draw close to her abuser again.